andyholmes1210/COSC368-Project/README.md

 COSC368 Project in 2021

-Designed a Flatting App Design Concept
+Designed a Flatting App Concept with Sketches and UI designs